 calc() so much!
 Overall, it turned out really well, the layout and extras like animations and sounds are really polished, and the fancy moving background I also really like and very much enjoyed making.

 I decided to make my own, cactus themed, discord currency bot.
 It was the first of my many discord bots, but still my favourite and also my most successful.
-It's in its fourth version now, starting off just using files, then ReplDB, then EasyPyDB, and now MongoDB Atlas to store its data.
+It's in its fourth version now, starting off just using text files, then ReplDB, then EasyPyDB, and now MongoDB Atlas to store its data.
 Each version brought speed and feature improvements.
 With Cactus Bot, you grow your cactus and then buy things from the shop to increase by how much you grow each time.
 There are also other fancy things such as growth per minute and habitats, which act as multipliers.
 Cactus Bot has been so successful that it has reached the unverified limit of 100 servers.